-- They know sacrifice, they are the only bees that die after they use their stingers.
+- honey bees are the only bees that die after they use their stingers.

 - There are over 20,000 species of bees, yet only four produce honey.

-- They have the ability to maintain a hive temperature of 93-96 degrees, despite external temperatures of 110 or -40 degrees.
+- They have the ability to maintain a hive temperature of 93–96 degrees, despite external temperatures of between 110 and -40 degrees.

-- Honey bees have a maximum fly speed of up to 15 miles per hour.
+- Honey bees have a maximum flight speed of up to 15 miles per hour.

 - Bees are now being utilized to sniff out bombs and land mines for the military.

-- A bees sense of smell is greater than a canine's sense of smell.
+- A bee's sense of smell is more sensitive than a canine's.